AbhiAlderman/Portfolio/src/content/projects/Discord-Bot.md

 Music Bot I made that could join Discord voice channels and receive commands in the text chat.
 Could search Youtube and SoundCloud for requested song names, and play them in the channel it was in.
 ***
 # **_UNDER CONSTRUCTION_**
 I am still working on this page.
 Sorry!
-This should be complete by tomorrow, 3/28/25.
 Check the links for more info.
 Feel free to message me at abhialderman@gmail.com if you have any urgent questions.
 ***